Display content in more detail: focus mode and full screen mode

 |Windows 10 mobile||Not possible||Yes|

-What is full screen mode?
+What is full screen mode

-Display your Power BI service content (dashboards, report pages, tiles, and visualizations) without the distraction of menus and navigation bars.
+Display your Power BI service content (dashboards, report pages, tiles, and visuals) without the distraction of menus and navigation bars.
 You get an unadulterated, full view of your content at a glance, all the time.
 This is sometimes referred to as TV mode.

 To open full screen mode, select the full screen icon from the Power BI service menu bar above your dashboard, report, tile in focus mode, or visual in focus mode.
 Your selected content fills the entire screen.
 If you're using Power BI mobile, full screen is available for Windows 10 mobile apps.

 - presenting your dashboard, tile, visual, or report at a meeting or conference